djarecka/pycontest_presentation_tmp/presentation/presentation.md

 #### Python environment and text editor

-If you haven't prepare your environment, you can still do it:
+If you haven't prepared your environment, you can still do it:

 - Install conda: [follow instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)